DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 const b = firstElement2([1, 2, 3]);
 ```

 These might seem identical at first glance, but `firstElement1` is a much better way to write this function.
-Its inferred return type is `Type`, but `firstElement2`’s inferred return type is `any` because TypeScript has to resolve the `arr[0]` expression using the constraint type, rather than “waiting” to resolve the element during a call.
+Its inferred return type is `Type`, but `firstElement2`'s inferred return type is `any` because TypeScript has to resolve the `arr[0]` expression using the constraint type, rather than "waiting" to resolve the element during a call.

 > Rule: When possible, use the type parameter itself rather than constraining it

 ### **Use Fewer Type Parameters**

-Here’s another pair of similar functions:
+Here's another pair of similar functions:

 ```ts
 function filter1<Type>(arr: Type[], func: (arg: Type) => boolean): Type[] {